spring-guides/gs-rest-service/README.md

 Run the service
 ---------------

-That's it!
-You're ready to run your service with `java -jar` at the command line:
+Run your service with `java -jar` at the command line:

     java -jar target/gs-rest-service-1.0.jar

-You'll see a bit of logging output, and the service should be up and running within a second or two.
+Logging output is displayed.
+The service should be up and running within a few seconds.

 Test the service
 ----------------

-Now that the service is up, visit <http://localhost:8080/greeting>, where you'll see
+Now that the service is up, visit <http://localhost:8080/greeting>, where you see:

     {"id":1,"content":"Hello, World!"}

-Try providing a `name` query string parameter with <http://localhost:8080/greeting?name=User>.
+Provide a `name` query string parameter with <http://localhost:8080/greeting?name=User>.
 Notice how the value of the `content` attribute changes from "Hello, World!" to "Hello User!":

     {"id":2,"content":"Hello, User!"}

-This demonstrates that the `@RequestParam` arrangement in `GreetingController` is working as expected.
+This change demonstrates that the `@RequestParam` arrangement in `GreetingController` is working as expected.
 The `name` parameter has been given a default value of "World", but can always be explicitly overridden through the query string.

 Notice also how the `id` attribute has changed from `1` to `2`.
-This proves that we're working against the same `GreetingController` instance across multiple requests, and that its `counter` field is being incremented on each call as expected.
+This proves that you are working against the same `GreetingController` instance across multiple requests, and that its `counter` field is being incremented on each call as expected.

 Summary
 -------

 Congrats!
-You've just developed your first RESTful web service using Spring.
-This of course is just the beginning, and there are many more features to explore and take advantage of.
+You've just developed a RESTful web service with Spring.
+This of course is just the beginning, and there are many more features to explore and implement.
 Be sure to check out Spring's support for [securing](TODO), [testing](TODO), [describing](TODO) and [managing](TODO) RESTful web services.

 [mvn]: http://maven.apache.org/download.cgi